uadam12/udacity-trivia/backend/README.md

 `POST 'api/v1/questions'`

-* Post a new questions with the provded informations.
+* Post a new questions with the provided information.
 * Request Arguments: `dictionary of question info`
 * Returns: A list of questions in group of 10 questions per page, number of total questions, category, success value.